Mallik-G/Chicago-Crime-Data-Analysis/README.md

 # Chicago-Crime-Data-Analysis
 An analysis of Chicago crime data using Apache Spark.
-The data can be pulled from the [Chicago Crime Data Link](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2)
+The data can be pulled from the [Chicago Crime Data Link](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).
+A link to code for analysis is present with every result(Please refer the uncommented code)

 #### Technologies Used
  - Scala
  - Spark Core APIs

 ## Questions Answered about data

 *There were 594681 cases with no mention of community numbers so they are excluded from the analysis*